All in One Solar Street Lights

 What kind of lithium-ion battery should I use in my projects?

 What we have learned, from the comparison table above, is that LiFePO4 battery is more expensive, but its chemical substance inside is more stable, which makes it kind of high-temperature resistance, while ternary lithium battery is relatively low-temperature resistance, for its materials are more active and can work under 0 Celsius.

-There are 2 types of controller: PWM and MPPT in the market.
+There are 2 types of controllers: PWM and MPPT in the market.

-All in one solar led street lights adopts MPPT, for, in this case, PWM will waste some energy collected by panels, while MPPT can convert all the solar energy collected into chemical energy
+All in one solar led street lights adopt MPPT, for, in this case, PWM will waste some energy collected by panels, while MPPT can convert all the solar energy collected into chemical energy